Prediction Markets

 Risks and Responsible Trading

-Like any other form of wagering and trading, there are risks involved in participating in prediction markets.
+As with any form of wagering and trading, there are risks involved in participating in prediction markets.
 Here are some of the key factors you need to know.

-• There are no guarantees with prediction market trading, regardless of the overall market perception and likelihood of an outcome.
+• There are no guarantees in prediction market trading, regardless of the overall market perception or the likelihood of an outcome.
 You can lose your entire stake, so only trade with funds you can afford to lose.

 • Not all platforms are regulated or insured.
 As with any form of trading or wagering that becomes popular, you can expect to see new entrants looking to capture attention.
 Stick to the platforms that you can verify as legitimate.